the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improve `tribe_create_event` documentation (Props to Keith) [44871]
 * Fix - Fixed the support for translated event category archive slug that could lead to broken links on the front-end while using WPML [62018]
 * Fix - Fixed a bug where searching for past events in the List view would always yield no results [61863]
+* Fix - Fixed an issue where long file names would break plugin updates on some Windows installations [62552]

 = [4.3.0.1] 2016-10-14 =